DamonOehlman/geofilter/README.md

 ## Filter Types

 The following filter types are being investigated / implemented for the initial release of the GeoFilter library.
+While some of the filter types do not include a `/P:PROPNAME` specifier (geospatial queries usually), others will usually require this syntax.

+The geofilter initialization step, does include provision for configuring the default properties that will be targeted for both spatial and also a non-spatial filter operation.
+The defaults used are `the_geom` for a spatial operation, and `name` for a non-spatial operation.

+In all of the filter operations specified below, you can specify a leading `/P:PROPNAME` url segment to override the default targeted fields.

 ### BBOX